backyard breeders

 While getting a new puppy, first, you should research the breed if you are getting it for the first time.
 Once you have finalized the breed, start looking for the most reputable breeder of that breed in your area and neighborhood.
 Make sure you do the following while choosing the breeder:

-• Check local review websites and find what their customers say about them
+• Check local review websites and find out what their customers say about them.

-• Ask for health certificates of dogs and puppies
+• Ask for health certificates for dogs and puppies.

 • Prepare a questionnaire and get them to answer all of your questions